 Marteleira, M. (2017).
 Adapting Disaster Risk Reduction Tools to Support Indigenous Resilience: A Case Study in the Strait of Georgia.
-School of Community and Regional Planning.
-Vancouver, University of British Colombia.
-Masters.
+(Masters Masters).
+University of British Colombia, Vancouver.

 Molina, J. G. J., & Neef, A. (2016).
 Integration of Indigenous Knowledge into Disaster Risk Reduction and Management (DRRM) Policies for Sustainable Development: The Case of the Agta in Casiguran, Philippines.
 In J. I. Uitto & R. Shaw (Eds.), Sustainable Development and Disaster Risk Reduction (pp. 247-264).
 Tokyo: Springer Japan.

 Mottershead, K. D., McGee, T. K., & Christianson, A. (2020).
 Evacuating a First Nation Due to Wildfire Smoke: The Case of Dene Tha’ First Nation.
 International Journal of Disaster Risk Science, 11(3), 274-286. doi:10.1007/s13753-020-00281-y

 Moudrak, N., Feltmate, B., Venema, H., & Osman, H. (2018).
 Combatting Canada’s Rising Flood Costs: Natural infrastructure is an underutilized option.
 Retrieved from Waterloo: